peeterjoot/julia/HarmonicBalance/README.txt

       Consumes results from NodalAnalysis().

-      FIXME: 1) deal with find() call. ... have findin, not find?
+      FIXME: 1) deal with find() call. ... have findin, not find? done?

    HBSolve.jl
       Harmonic Balance workhorse.

-      FIXME: 1) array references to translate. ... what did I mean by that.
+      FIXME: 1) array references to translate.
+         what did I mean by that?
       FIXME: 2) min (omega) stuff.
+         ?

       See there's a bunch of stuff commented out.